michaelthomasletts/michaelthomasletts.github.io/content/blog/personal/threnody-for-maculae.md

 There's more to life than work.
 I am just as woke and jaded by [hustle culture](https://www.amazon.com/Burnout-Society-Byung-Chul-Han/dp/0804795096) as anybody else, but, in the end, I'm an all American boy.
 I work.
 A lot.

 The public artifacts of my open-source work are strong, but I don't think it's grandiose to say the enormously stressful context in which those artifacts were imagined, published, and maintained makes them something else.

 We can talk about contributions at my job all day.
 Those accomplishments are certainly relevant and valuable, but they're remote.
-Open-source projects — public objects which various companies apparently use, enjoy, and depend upon — offer unique insights that are normally difficult or impossible to come by.
+Open-source projects — public objects which various companies apparently use, enjoy, and depend upon — offer unique insights into somebody's thinking that are normally difficult or impossible to come by.

 I am writing directly to any prospective employers who might be reading this: would you rather hear about a system I implemented — something I could embellish or make up completely — or see one for yourself?
 Would you rather hear about a project or evaluate a whole ecosystem I'm gradually building in my free time?